-This is a review of Freetrade.io, a new app, based in London, which allows its users to access a selection of shares available to buy in the UK.
-With a few touches and a thumb press, you can buy and sell shares and have a very good reason to reinstall the iOS Stocks app.
+This is a review of Freetrade.io, a new app, based in London, which allows its users to access a selection of shares available to buy in the UK and abroad.
+With a few touches and a thumb press, you can buy and sell shares, and have a very good reason to reinstall the iOS Stocks app.

 Of course it’s always been relatively easy to buy shares if you really wanted to.
 MoneySavingExpert has a brilliant list of some affordable options.
 The difference with Freetrade is that, as the name suggests, it’s free to trade.

-What none of those more expensive options offer is a process as seamless as Freetrade.
+What none of those more expensive or complicated options offer is a process as seamless as Freetrade.
 If you have online banking already, to gain access it’s only slightly more complicated than signing up for Netflix.
 Put in your details, your National Insurance number, transfer some money to a bank account, and within a few days you’re able to buy shares.

 I’ll use this animated gif to show you how many touches it takes to sell my £13 worth of Vodafone shares.

-The app isn’t perfect.
-In fact it’s not even available to the general public at the moment (you have to sign up and join a queue, very British).
-And it does a lot of those annoying fintech things like not put axis on charts (WHY?!) and uses language that developers think are cute but actually make you question whether you should give them your money at all (e.g. BT’s listing in the app is described as “slow internet”).
+The app still isn’t perfect, nearly two years since its launch.
+It does a lot of those annoying fintech things like not put an axis on its charts (WHY?!) and uses language that developers think are cute but actually make you question whether you should give them your money at all (e.g. BT’s listing in the app is described as “slow internet”).
 On the other hand, when I encountered a bug they fixed it within a day and sent me a chat message within the app.

 One final thing: Freetrade made me realise how poor most of the news and information is there about the stock market for retail investors.
 You can use the iOS Stocks app, for instance, but that often has no recent news about relevant companies.
 A better source is the FT’s Markets section, but again their coverage isn’t universal.
 Surely there’s an opportunity there…